Ilmanzi/hw9/README.txt

 ->
 http://localhost:3000/login

-Remember to login, because every endpoints need a token
+Remember to login, because every endpoints need a token excepet Login and Register This is an example of listed user. waldred2d@thetimes.co.uk <- email yVNQzjaQ <- Password